hyper-ui/router/README.md

 ### HRouter.Route

-This is a symbol standing for route components which you can pass as the first argument of `HUI` to create routes.
+This is a symbol standing for route components which you can pass to `HUI` as the first argument to create routes.
 Each route component accepts a `router` prop to specify which router in its context should be used.
+(Default: [`HRouter.DEFAULT_NAME`](#hrouterdefault_name))

 In addition, it requires a matching prop and a rendering prop.

 A matching prop tells when the path matches the route.
 Available matching props: (sorted by priority)

-- `pattern` A regular expression used to test the path.
+- `pattern` - A regular expression used to test the path.
-- `path` A string used to be compared with the path.
+- `path` - A string used to be compared with the path.

 A rendering prop tells what to be rendered according to whether the path matches the route.
 Available rendering props: (sorted by priority)

-- `render` A function receives a boolean and returns what should be rendered.
+- `render` - A function receives a boolean and returns what should be rendered.
 (The boolean will be `true` when the path matches the route.)
-- `component` A symbol standing for the component which should be rendered when the path matches the route.
+- `component` - A symbol standing for the component which should be rendered when the path matches the route.
-- `children` What you want to render when the path matches the route.
+- `children` - What you want to render when the path matches the route.

 ### HRouter.DEFAULT_NAME